sonertari/PFRE/README.md

 Here are a couple of guidelines:

-- You can download install69.iso available at OpenBSD mirrors.
+- You can download install71.iso available at OpenBSD mirrors.
 - It may be easier to install a PFRE test system on a VM of your choice, e.g. VMware or VirtualBox, rather than bare hardware.
-- 512MB RAM and 8GB HD should be more than enough.
+- 256MB RAM and 8GB HD should be enough.
 - If you want to obtain a packet filtering firewall, make sure the VM has at least 2 ethernet interfaces:
 	+ The external interface may obtain its IP address over DHCP
 	+ The internal interface should have a static IP address